How to Access AirPlay Audio in iOS 16, 15, 14, 13, 12 for iPhone and iPad

 Once a selection is chosen, the audio output should now stream wirelessly from the iPhone to the AirPlay speaker.
 You can select multiple devices here to stream AirPlay audio to multiple speakers or AirPlay receivers.

 Why the AirPlay audio option is tucked behind the Music Control Panel isn’t entirely clear, but it can feel hidden to many users who are unfamiliar with long taps and 3D Touches to possibly reveal additional options in iOS.
-How it is currently with iOS 13 and iOS 12 and iOS 11 was not always the case however and so the interface might change again, as earlier versions of iOS Control Center had a more obvious dedicated AirPlay button in earlier iOS versions that were not tucked behind the Music control panel.
+How it is currently with iOS 16, iOS 15, iOS 14, iOS 13, iOS 12, and iOS 11 was not always the case however and so the interface might change again, as earlier versions of iOS Control Center had a more obvious dedicated AirPlay button in earlier iOS versions that were not tucked behind the Music control panel.

 AirPlay Speaker Not Showing Up in iOS Control Center?